Why and How to Decarboxylate your Cannabis for Tinctures

 What does decarboxylated cannabis look like?

-Cannabis that has been decarboxylated in an oven will be slightly brown in color, and dried out to the point where it easily crumbles between finger and thumb.
-If the cannabis remains green, or still squishy (does not break up when squeezed) it is unlikely enough heat was applied to fully convert all of the cannabinoids into their active form.
+Cannabis that has been decarboxylated in an oven will be slightly brown in color, and dried out to the point where it easily crumbles between finger and thumb (frangible).
+If your cannabis remains green, or still squishy (does not break up when squeezed) it is one of the few visual signs that your process is incomplete and there is more decarboxylation that can occur with added time and heat.

 How to tell when the decarboxylation process is complete?